SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 -2

 Effects
-At the gamemaster’s discretion, suﬃcient damage to a particular hit location can affect the target’s ability to use that part.
+At the gamemaster’s discretion, sufficient damage to a particular hit location can affect the target’s ability to use that part.
 Except for blows to the chest, the modiﬁer lasts until the character heals that portion (which typically takes a few days, as Body Points or Wounds are recovered for the body as a whole, not just a speciﬁc part).
 When the medicine skill or a healing effect